7 Advanced Google Patent Search Tips Every Researcher Should Know

 How to remove specific keywords from your search results?

-Let’s assume that you want to search for the keyword “needle” but don’t want patents that describe its use in injections, syringes, or biopsy.
+Let’s assume that you want to search for the keyword “needle” but don’t want patents that describe its use in injections or syringes.
 Searching for “needle” will bring every patent that has the word “needle” in them.

 Here adding a minus “-” symbol can do the job for you.
 As simple as that.
 Have a look: